tvvoty/Copy_SMPlayer_Subs/README.md

 .

 3).
 Click View > SMPlayer Log, a log window will be open.
-I'd recommend putting it on a different virtual desktop, to whitch you can switch with a keyboard shortcut, if you have those available on your system.
+I'd recommend putting it on a different virtual desktop, to which you can switch with a keyboard shortcut, if you have those available on your system.

 .

 4).
-When you see a line that you want to copy, press back and then forward, it's done in order to get the timestamp in the log.
+When you see a line that you want to copy, either press back and then forward or even better - Frame back step(it's just one button and you can map it in the settings to a handy key).
+This action is required in order to get the timestamp in the log.

 Go to the log window and press the "Copy" key.
 You can do it just by Right-Clicking on it or, if the button is in focus (either you